stackrox/infra-auth-lib/README.md

 python3 -c 'import os,base64; print(base64.urlsafe_b64encode(os.urandom(32)).decode())'
 ```

 Create the file.
-Your `oidc.yaml` config can look like this, if the IDP is reachable from your backend server.
+Your `oidc.yaml` config can look like this, if the IDP provides a well-known openid configuration.

 ```yaml
 issuer: https://idp.company.corp
 ```

-If your IDP is not reachable from your backend server, you must provide the provider configuration offline.
+If your IDP does not provide the configuration file, can still configure this manually.
 Your `oidc.yaml` may look like:

 ```yaml
 offlineProviderConfig: true